 - You’ve entered into a payment agreement to satisfy the tax liability, unless the agreement provides otherwise.

-- For certain types of taxes, the IRS will routinely withdraw a Notice of Federal Tax Lien, if you enter into a direct debit installment agreement and meet certain other conditions.
-You can get more information about these conditions from the IRS representative with whom you set up the agreement.
+- For certain types of taxes, the IRS will routinely withdraw a NFTL, if you enter into a direct debit installment agreement and meet certain other conditions.
+You can get more information from the IRS representative when setting up your agreement.

 - By withdrawing the lien, it will help you pay your taxes more quickly.